-In these 10 cities from coast-to-coast, Earth Day is every day.
-From Homer, Alaska, all the way to Atlanta, Georgia, check out this handy guide to some of the cities leading the movement to go green.
+In these 10 cities, Earth Day is every day.
+From Homer, Alaska, all the way to Atlanta, Georgia, check out this guide to some of the cities going green.

 For this year’s Earth Day celebration, why not experience one of the many green cities that help make America beautiful?
 Whether you’re looking for outdoor adventure or an eco-friendly urban hangout, you can find it in these 10 must-visit, earth-friendly destinations.